microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ![Visual Studio Tab Switcher](img/VSTabSwitcher.png)

-Since our command palette will have an implementation similar to VSCode's, I'd rather reuse the UI from our command palette for the Tab Switcher.
-This means it'll appear as a dropdown from the middle of the tab view.

 In terms of navigating the switcher, both VSCode and Visual Studio behave very similarly.
 Both open with the press of <kbd>ctrl+tab</kbd> and dismiss on release of <kbd>ctrl</kbd>.
 They both also allow the user to select the tab with the mouse and with <kbd>enter</kbd>. <kbd>esc</kbd> and a mouse click outside of the switcher both dismiss the window as well.

+I'm partial towards looking like VSCode's Tab Switcher - specifically because it seems like both their Command Palette and Tab Switcher use the same UI.
+You can observe this by first bringing up the command palette, then hitting the keybinding to bring up the tab switcher.
+You'll notice that they're both using the same centered drop-down from the tab row.
+In fact, hitting the Tab Switcher keybinding in VSCode while the Command Palette is open simply auto fills the search box with "edit active", signifying that the user wants to select one of the tabs to edit, effectively "swapping" to the tab that's highlighted.

+Since Terminal now has a command palette, it would be amazing to reuse that UI and simply fill it with the names of a user's currently open tabs!

 ## Solution Design

 In addition to the current in-order tab list, namely `IObservableVector<TerminalApp::Tab> _tabs`, we'll add `IObservableVector<TerminalApp::Tab> _mruTabs` to represent the tabs in Most Recently Used order.

 We'll create a new class `TabSwitcherControl` inside of TerminalPage, which will be initialized with an `IObservableVector<>&`.
 This is because it'll take in either `_tabs` or `_mruTabs` depending on what order the user would like the tabs to be displayed.
-Whenever the user changes the setting that controls the tab order, it'll update to get a reference to the corr ect vector.
+Whenever the user changes the setting that controls the tab order, it'll update to get a reference to the correct vector.

-This vector of tabs will be used to create a ListView, so that the UI would diplay a vertical list of tabs, represented by their tab titles.
+This vector of tabs will be used to create a ListView, so that the UI would display a vertical list of tabs, represented by their tab titles.
 Each element in the ListView would be associated with a Tab, and the action associated with selecting a tab would be to Focus on that tab.
 There would also be another column to the left/right of the tab title column that holds the numbers 1-9.
 This is to represent what number is bound to each tab to allow for quick switching.
 This ListView would be hidden until the user presses a keybinding to show the ListView.

 The `TabSwitcherControl` will use `TerminalPage`'s `ShortcutActionDispatch` to dispatch a `SwitchToTab` `ShortcutAction`.
 This will eventually cause `TerminalPage::_OnTabSelectionChanged` to be called.
 We can update the MRU in this function to be sure that changing tabs from the TabSwitcher, clicking on a tab, or nextTab/prevTab-ing will keep the MRU up-to-date.
 Adding or closing tabs are handled in `_OpenNewTab` and `_CloseFocusedTab`, which will need to be modified to update both `_tabs` and `_mruTabs`.

 ## UI/UX Design

 The Tab Switcher will reuse a lot of the XAML code that's used in the command palette.
 This means it'll show up as a drop-down from the horizontal center of the tab row.
 It'll appear as a single overlay over the whole Terminal window.

 In the box will be a list of tabs with their titles and their assigned number for quick switching, and only one line will be highlighted to signify that tab is currently selected.
 The top 9 tabs in the list are numbered for quick switching, and the rest of the tabs will simply have an empty space where a number would be.